Update to urgent care hours in St. Lawrence

 NL Health Services advises the public of an update to the hours of operation for urgent care services at U.S. Memorial Health Centre in St. Lawrence.
 For the week of Dec.
-4-8, urgent care will be offered by a nurse practitioner virtually between 8:00 a.m. and 4:00 p.m.
+11-15, urgent care will be offered by a nurse practitioner virtually on Monday, Wednesday, Thursday, and Friday between 8:00 a.m. and 4:00 p.m.

 A limited number of same-day appointments are available via phone or walk-in on a first-come, first-served basis.
-To make a same-day appointment, patients may call (709) 873-2330 and select option 2.
+To make a same-day appointment, patients may call (709) 873-2330.

 Urgent care is available to patients with or without a family health-care provider, offers access to same-day, urgent, health-care services and is an alternative to visiting an emergency department for non-emergency issues.
 Examples of patients who may been seen at an urgent care clinic include those who have cold and flu symptoms, fever, earaches, urinary tract infections, rashes, and minor injuries such as cuts and scrapes.